onosproject/onos-config/docs/testing.md

 [Kind][kind] provides an alternative to [Minikube] which runs Kubernetes in a Docker container.

-Assuming you have dowloaded kind as per [instructions][kind-install], the first time you booth the kind cluster or if you have rebooted your docker deamon you need to issue:
+Assuming you have dowloaded kind as per [instructions][kind-install], the first time you boot the kind cluster or if you have rebooted your docker deamon you need to issue:

 ```bash